Check mysql-system

 Percentage

-Changes the balance between swapping out runtime memory, as opposed to dropping pages from the system page cache.
+Balance between swapping out runtime memory versus dropping pages from the system page cache.

 mysql_opened_ports